 Central to each Supercell is the presentation of an acclaimed international artist or group.
 This artist will not only present their work, but will also facilitate workshops, lectures, and classes throughout the entirety of the festival.
 They will engage with the Supercell program and be a provocateur of thought, movement and art.

 Supercell aims to commission a new work from a Queensland-based choreographer or company.
-It is intended that this new work will represent a new direction for the commissioned artists, and promote new directions, new forms, and new collaborations.
-Supercell’s local commission aims to dynamically and gently push our nationally based artists into new realms.
+Supercell’s local commission aims to dynamically and gently push our artists into new realms.

 Queensland is home to three successful contemporary dance companies: Dance North in Townsville, Expressions Dance Company in Brisbane and The Farm on the Gold Coast.
-These three key companies will present works where possible and engage in the suite of workshop and lectures programs when available.
+In addition to the contemporary companies, Brisbane is home to Queensland Ballet.
 Intertwined with these key companies is an incredibly vibrant and diverse Independent Sector of practicing artists.
-These artists are the backbone of the Queensland Dance Industry and will be strongly represented across all programatic choices.

 WORKSHOP AND ENGAGEMENT PROGRAM